nielstron/Isabelle_marries_Desargues/README.md

 # Isabelle_marries_Desargues
-A tentative formalization of Desargues theorem in Isabelle
+A tentative formalization of Desargues's theorem in Isabelle